bassndoye/cloud-security-aws-labs/README.md

 # Cloud Security AWS environement
 This terraform project deploy EKS,EC2,S3,IAM and VPC without security best practices.
-This environement can be used to show the importance of cloud security posture management and cloud worload protection solutions
+This environement can be used to show the importance of cloud security posture management and cloud worload protection solutions.
+Do not use this project on a production environement

 # Topology
 ![Screenshot](topology.PNG)